dotnet/csharpstandard/standard/conversions.md

 ### 11.7.1 General

 An *anonymous_method_expression* or *lambda_expression* is classified as an anonymous function ([§12.16](expressions.md#1216-anonymous-function-expressions)).
 The expression does not have a type, but can be implicitly converted to a compatible delegate type.
-Some lambda expressions may also be implicitly converted to a compatible expression-tree type.
+Some lambda expressions may also be implicitly converted to a compatible expression tree type.

 For the purpose of brevity, this subclause uses the short form for the task types `Task` and `Task<T>` ([§15.15.1](classes.md#15151-general)).